dpwiese/personal-website/content/posts/documentation.md

   - Inclusion of references from .bib file?
   - Good syntax highlighting of the mixed (markdown with latex, html, etc.) in editor (e.g. sublime)

-# Solution: Pandoc
+# Solution: Markdown Pandoc

 For a simple, easy-to-read syntax, markdown was a good choice.
 Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs such as the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> and <a href="https://atom.io/packages/language-markdown" target="_blank">language-markdown</a> packages for Atom and <a href="https://pandoc.org/" target="_blank">Pandoc</a>; good support online at Github, Gitlab, <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>, and more.

 For the generation of PDFs, Pandoc is easy to use, and supports Latex.
 Latex is not supported in Github, but seems to be in Gitlab.
 Markdown is easy-to-read, reducing the need for real-time rendering, or a need to frequently and quickly compile.
-References can be included from a .bib file.
+References can be included from a `.bib` file.
 Using the Sublime Text markdown syntax highlighting works well for markdown, although it does not do anything for Latex.
 But as the primary goal was for a simple, easy syntax that *allowed* for the inclusing of equations rather than a focus on highly mathematical documents, this was not a big deal - equations should be relatively simple and infrequent.